 Milford, NH –-(Ammoland.com)- The fight isn’t over yet.
 Last week I told you about the Incumbent Protection Act, an amendment that was trying to silence gun owners like you and me.

 Thankfully, the Senate killed that amendment and tabled the bill.

-Unfortunately, however, sources are telling me that they tabled the bill in order to come up with some sort of so called “compromise”, one that will inevitably make it more difficult for you and I to be involved in the legislative process.
+Unfortunately, however, sources are telling me that they tabled the bill in order to come up with some sort of so-called “compromise”, one that will inevitably make it more difficult for you and me to be involved in the legislative process.

 Get ready for the Incumbent Protection Act Lite.

-That provision requires grassroots organizations like NHFC, that don’t endorse candidates, to report anytime we mention a candidates name within a certain number of days before an election, even when we are not advocating for or against a specific candidate.
+That provision requires grassroots organizations like NHFC, which don’t endorse candidates, to report anytime we mention a candidate’s name within a certain number of days before an election, even when we are not advocating for or against a specific candidate.

 Some people have called this a sunshine provision, something designed to shed light on government dealings.

 Making it more difficult to hold politicians accountable for their records is about keeping the spotlight off of government dealings, not bringing more accountability into government.